-For the remainder of 2022, the primary goal is to increase survey data collection across Swami's transects (3A, 3B, and 4).
+About halfway through this year, a staff member identified that the two transects at San Elijo State Beach had been incorrectly walked; staff had been combining the two transects into one and recording the data as one.
+Due to this, we had to delete surveys that were completed earlier in the year and start fresh in the second half.
 All three of Swami's transects have been updated with accurate and detailed information in the interest of staff and volunteers performing future MPA education and watch logs.
 In addition, the team is aiming for expanded volunteer involvement which can be supported through MPA trainings and in partnership with local organizations such as The Nature Collective.
-Lastly, there is a strong focus on enhancing interpretive presence and assistance at tide pools within transect 4, especially during minus tides.
+Lastly, there is a strong focus on enhancing interpretive presence and assistance at tidepools within transect 4, especially during negative tides.